Kalimaha/event-stream-playground/README.md

   end
 end
 ```
+In this little example, downstream systems "listen" to their queue (_connected
+to the exchange_), to fetch the sales data.
+For each new sale, they check whether
+they already have it in the DB, and they store it (_or part of it_) otherwise.

+This type of check is required to avoid duplicate data in the downstream DBs,
+because in the current configuration I don't delete the messages from the queues
+once they've been consumed (_although this setup was required before the
+  introduction of the `history` queue and can be modified_).

 ## RabbitMQ Disadvantages

+* __If a tree falls in a forest and no one is around to hear it, does it make
-* __Order matters:__ if you publish a message to the exchange with no existing queue, the message is discarded, lost.
+a sound?:__ Not for RabbitMQ.
+If the source publishes a message to the exchange with no existing queue, the message is discarded, lost.
 The solution that I've implemented so far is to create a queue in the datasource, named `history`.
 Basically, the data source produces the data, it publishes it to the exchange, but it also "consumes" it in a backup queue.
 * __Adding Consumers:__ when a new consumer subscribes to the exchange, it reads the data from that moment on.
 To solve this problem, I added a small `rake` task, that subscribe to the aforementioned `history` queue, and populates the DB.
 This is the same as having a feed, even though we are still dealing with the event stream with no overhead for the datasource.